LeandroPerezT/Django-Blog/README.md

 This is a little project that I'm doing to learn how to work with Django

-I'm using a Template from https://bootstrapious.com/ I'm also planning in adding a working E-shop with pay methods such as Stripe or MercadoPago
+I'm using a Template from https://bootstrapious.com/

+I also plan to add a working E-shop with pay methods such as Stripe or MercadoPago

+This blog will have user authentication with social media